e-SAN/weathermandemo/README.md

-# weathermandemo
+# quotemandemo
-weathermandemo for showing how to connect to json
+quotemandemo for showing how to connect to json